kushalthaman/kushalthaman.github.io/_news/announcement_8.md

 related_posts: false
 ---

-I will be serving as a reviewer at (NeurIPS 2024)[https://neurips.cc/Conferences/2024].
+I will be serving as a reviewer at [NeurIPS 2024](https://neurips.cc/Conferences/2024).